alexalcon/cpp_how_to_program_11ed_deitel_exercises/ch05/INSIGHTS_ON_CHAPTER_SOLUTIONS.md

 The mathematical theory background to understand **Euclid's Algorithm** can be studied in the following resource:

 > ![alt text](./images/euclid's_algorithm.png)
 > ***Reference:** [A Concrete Introduction to Higher Algebra — Lindsay N. Childs, 3rd Ed, Ch.
-3, §C] - It is recomended to read the whole chapter in order to understand deeply the algorithm.*
+3 Euclid’s Algorithm, §C Euclid’s Algorithm] - It is recomended to read the whole chapter in order to understand deeply the algorithm.*

 ---